-There may come a time when you need to access a large amount of cash to pay off credit card debt or fund a home improvements.
-And when that happens, you can consider using one of the greatest assets at your disposal — the equity in your home.
+There may come a time when you need to access a large amount of cash to pay off credit card debt or fund home improvements.
+And when that happens, you can consider using one of the greatest assets at your disposal — your home’s equity.

 A cash-out refinance is a mortgage refinancing option that allows you to renegotiate the terms of your mortgage and turn your home equity into cash.
 This article will explain what a cash-out refinance is, the pros and cons, and how to determine whether it’s right for you.

 A cash-out refinance is a way to access some of your home’s equity.
 You’ll refinance your existing mortgage at a higher amount, and then you get to keep the difference.

 For example, let’s say you own a $250,000 home and still owe $200,000.
 If you want $20,000 in cash, you’ll do a cash-out refinance for $220,000. $200,000 will go towards your mortgage, and you’ll receive a cash payment of $20,000.

 Cash-out refinancing is different than simply refinancing your home.
 When you refinance, you take out a new loan for the same amount but at a lower interest rate.